MaelDieudonne/MLOps/README.md

-# :film_frames: The IMDb Reviews Tracker :star:
+# :clapper: The IMDb Reviews Tracker :star:
 This project tracks the reception of movies based on user reviews published on [IMDb](https://www.imdb.com).
 It was realised during the [Deployment of Data Science Projects](https://www.ensae.fr/courses/6052-mise-en-production-des-projets-de-data-science) course at ENSAE (see the [companion website](https://ensae-reproductibilite.github.io/website/)).

 ## :wrench: Implementation